shashank2000/k8s-begone/README.md

 Recurse until we've found the problem.

+What would the ultimate k8s assistant look like?
+- you give it a design doc, and it makes all the config files, sets up permissions stuff (?), understands which application and which service corresponds to which container image
+- knows what limits to place on each container image through a reinforcement loop

+But this is boiling the ocean

+Interpretability/latent saliency maps - https://arxiv.org/pdf/2210.13382.pdf

 ~~You'd have to specify a bunch of docker containers that you'd like a Kubernetes cluster, and a natural language description of what the nodes should look like, and it applies all the commands and generates all the configs necessary.~~

 ~~So this is a managed Kubernetes service.
 But not really.
 Because you're still very much running Kubernetes - think of this tool as an assistant.~~